cpshan/Chest-XRay-Detection/README.md

 Once you're authenticated:
  - Run "kaggle datasets download -d paultimothymooney/chest-xray-pneumonia" in this projects directory
  - unzip this once it's done downloading (MAKE SURE THE UNZIPPED FOLDER IS NAMED "chest-xray-pneumonia")

+#Installing NIH Kaggle Dataset

+Download the dataset from you default browser.
+It can be found by google searching "Kaggle NIH Chest Xray dataset" Unzip the folder and name it "archive/"